Overcoming the COVID Darkness - December 12th, Hour 2

 Go to their website, the letter T, the number two, the letter T dot org, the letter T, the number two, the letter T dot org for the Tunnel to Towers Foundation.

-When fake news gives you lies, Hannity supplies the truth.
+Hannity supplies the truth.

-Sean Hannity is on right now.
+John Hennedy is on right now.

-We continue with Dr. Brian Tyson.
+Hey, we continue with Dr. Brian Tyson.

-He wrote the book Overcoming the COVID Darkness, How Two Doctors Successfully Treated 7,000 Patients.
+He wrote the book, Overcoming the COVID Darkness, How Two Doctors Successfully Treated 7,000 Patients.

-What do you think of Paxlavid?
+What do you think of PaxLovid?

-And I'm asking you this question because it seems to now be the only therapeutic that is approved by by the government, and and I know many people that have used Paxlovid successfully.
+And I'm asking you this question because it seems to now be the only therapeutic that is approved by the government.

-This was the case with Joe Biden, this was the case with Jill Biden, but in about 25% of cases, correct me if I'm wrong, we're seeing what's known as rebound COVID.
+But in about 25% of cases, correct me if I'm wrong, we're seeing what's known as rebound COVID.

-In other words, they'll take the Paxlovid, they'll finish their run, they'll test negative, then five, six, seven days later they test positive again.
+In other words, they'll take the Paxlovid, they'll finish their run, they'll test negative, then five, six, seven days later, they test positive again.

 Yeah, you're correct with that.

-Um and the other thing that's concerning about Paxlovid is it's not tolerated very well.
+And the other thing that's concerning about Paxlovid is it's not tolerated very well.

-Um but again, I go back to there are other problems and other treatments available.
+But again, I go back to there are other problems and other treatments available.

 That's a pretty high percentage of people that were having their symptoms mitigated.

-So you have to take it early.
+So you have to take it early, early treatment, early treatment, early treatment.

 Well, we've been bitching about early treatment since the very beginning.